Lecture XXXV (Nr. 0456)

 Transcript

-proportions according to which the d itself is created.
+proportions according to which the g itself is created.
 And if these proportions are used and not a reminiscence of Baroque trimmings, destroy[ing] the whole meaning of that--because there is no eros any more, one takes as trimming the eros of former periods.
 But this is worse!
-The eros of our time would be to do honestly what one is asked to do, namely to make a good chair or a good table.
+The eros of our h would be to do honestly what one is asked to do, namely to make a good chair or a good table.
 And if our time does it, I have observed that the eros returns.
 An honest piece of modern furniture, if it is done without trimming and without dependence on past forms, is a work in which meaning is embodied, which SPEAKS to us, and if we come to such a room, then